-And did he intend to remove Barty Crouch Jr as well, even though his claim was so much weaker?
+And did he actually intend to remove Barty Crouch Jr as well, even though his claim was so much weaker?
 And what about the Longbottoms?
-Incapacitating Frank did not remove Neville from the succession, although I doubt that Augusta would be likely to make much of a push for his claim on the Black legacy.
+Incapacitating Frank did not remove Neville from the succession, although I rather doubt that Augusta would be likely to make much of a push for Neville’s claim on the Black legacy.

 But as of 1982 (the probable year of the attack on the Longbottoms) no one could get at Harry Potter.
 No one seems to have been able to find Harry Potter until he had returned to the ww and enrolled at Hogwarts.